Mauricio Espinosa

-Mauricio Espinosa Rodríguez (born 6 May 1972) is an Uruguayan football referee who participated in the 2010 FIFA World Cup.
+Mauricio Espinosa Rodríguez (born 6 May 1972) was a Uruguayan football referee who participated in the 2010 FIFA World Cup.
 He gained publicity during the Round of 16 match between Germany and England, when he ruled that England midfielder Frank Lampard's strike did not cross the goal line, although television coverage clearly indicated the opposite.

 Personal

 Mauricio Espinosa was born on 6 May 1972 and lives in the Uruguayan capital Montevideo.
 He is also a science teacher, he speaks English and Spanish.
 Espinosa has been refereeing international matches since 2006.

 2010 FIFA World Cup

 Espinosa was an assistant referee in the following 2010 FIFA World Cup matches: